AirPort Express

-AirPort Express is a discontinued line of Wi-Fi base stations made from Apple Inc. from 2004 to 2018.
+AirPort Express is a discontinued line of Wi-Fi base stations made by Apple Inc. from 2004 to 2018.
 It was positioned as the entry-level router in the AirPort product line, below the AirPort Extreme and AirPort Time Capsule.
 While more compact and in some ways simpler than the AirPort Extreme, the Express offered audio output capability the Extreme lacked.
 The AirPort Express was the first AirPlay device that could receive audio streamed from a computer running iTunes on the local network.
 In Japan, the AirPort Express was sold as the AirMac Express.

 Description

 When connected to an Ethernet network, the Express can function as a wireless access point.
 The latest model allows up to 50 networked users.
 It can be used as an Ethernet-to-wireless bridge under certain wireless configurations.
 It can be used to extend the range of a network, including functioning as a printer and audio server.
 The model introduced in June 2012 includes two Ethernet ports: one WAN and one LAN.

 The AirPort Express uses an audio connector that combines a 3.5 mm minijack socket and a mini-TOSLINK optical digital transmitter, allowing connection to an external digital-to-analog converter (DAC) or amplifier with internal DAC.
 Standard audio CDs ripped in iTunes into Apple Lossless format streamed to the AirPort Express will output a bit-for-bit identical bitstream when compared to the original CD (provided any sound enhancement settings in iTunes are disabled).
 DTS-encoded CDs ripped to Apple Lossless audio files - which decode as digital white noise in iTunes - will play back correctly when the AirPort Express is connected via TOSLINK to a DTS-compatible amplifier–decoder.
 This is limited to 16-bit and 44.1 kHz when streaming from iTunes; any higher quality content, such as high fidelity audio that uses up to 24-bit and/or 192 kHz will be truncated down to 16-bit and 44.1 kHz.

 The audio output feature of the AirPort Express on a system running OS X Lion or earlier can only be used to wirelessly stream audio files from within iTunes to an attached stereo system.
 It cannot be used to output the soundtrack of iTunes video content to an attached stereo.
 OS X Mountain Lion introduced AirPlay support, a feature to output Mac system-wide audio directly to AirPort Express.
 This allows output of the audio of protected video content within iTunes, and also correctly maintains the audio sync with the image displayed on-screen.
 Video is synced with output audio when playing the video through an AirPort Express if the video is in a format supported by QuickTime Player (such as HTML 5 video in Safari etc.).

 For Windows and Mac operating systems (before OS X Mountain Lion) there are a few software options available for streaming system-wide audio to the AirPort Express, such as Airfoil and TuneBlade.
 For the Logitech Media Server (Squeezeserver), the AirPlay bridge plugin allows it to behave as a seamless SqueezePlayer client.